The goal of the Business Development Loan Program (BDL) is to support the retention and expansion of businesses operating in the state of Wisconsin.

 Loans have a one percent (1%) loan origination fee of the total loan amount, payable prior to loan disbursement.
 For projects located in an Economically Distressed area, the loan origination fee shall be waived.
 Additional fees shall apply for real estate transactions where title letters and commitments become necessary.

 A General Business Security Agreement or Specific Security Agreement will be required.
 Subordination of WEDC’s loan to those of the primary lender may be required.

 WEDC will require personal or corporate guaranties for any owner, generally with ownership in the company equal to or more than 20%.
 WEDC may also choose to add contingencies for release of these guaranties following additional financing or other milestones.

 Activities and Expected Outcomes:

-Assist five businesses and achieve a 3:1 leverage of other investment.
+Assist four businesses and achieve a 3:1 leverage of other investment.

 Recipients will be required to annually submit a performance report documenting job creation, job retention, capital investment, as well as any other contract deliverable.

 WEDC may impose additional reporting requirements to evaluate project performance and to ensure compliance with contract deliverables.